 Through the progression of this paper we have shown how various semiotic theories can be applied and utilized in film to form the influential message projected.
 We have seen how cinematographers encompass meaning in various forms and how any aspect of a film can be considered a sign attributing meaning to film as a whole.
-Although it may seem like we have a complete understanding of semiotics, how meaning is created, and how signs and sign manipulation influences cognitive processes and conceptual representations in the mind, we are only skimming the surface.
-Due to the subjectivity of human experience and our little understanding of human emotion, there is still much to learn about how meaning is modeled and derived within an individual's mind.
-We may not currently have all the answers we desire, and those answers may not arise in the next century.
-As a community we have the capabilities of finding the desired answers we seek, by cooperating with one another and further refining current theories and concepts, while also forming new theories and perspectives.
+Although it may seem like we have a complete understanding semiotics and how meaning is created and how it influences cognitive processes in the mind, we are only skimming the surface.
+Due to the subjectivity of human experience and our little understanding of emotion, there is still much to learn about how meaning is modeled and derived within an individual's mind.
+We may not currently have the answers we desire and those answers may not arise in the next century.
+Although as a community we have the capabilities find them by cooperating with one another and further refining current theories and concepts, while also forming new theories and perspectives.